Judith Hill: Life and career

-Hill's mother Michiko Hill (née Yoshimura) is a pianist from Tokyo who met Hill's father Robert Lee "Pee Wee" Hill in a funk group in the 1970s.
+Hill's mother Michiko Hill (née Yoshimura) is a pianist from Tokyo, Japan, who met Hill's father Robert Lee "Pee Wee" Hill in a funk group in the 1970s.
 Judith's mother is Japanese and her father is African-American.
 She can speak and sing in both English and Japanese and is also fluent in French and Spanish.
 Hill is a 2002 YoungArts alumnus.

 After a degree in music composition from Biola University, Hill went to France in 2007 to perform with the French singer Michel Polnareff.
 She began a career as a singer-songwriter when she returned to the United States.

 According to Tom Meek of LA Weekly, Hill's voice is distinctive, soulful and has an earthy quality that makes it unique.
 She moves easily from R&B to funk to hip-hop to jazz to gospel.

 Hill is credited for singing backing vocals and/or choir for Gregg Allman (Low Country Blues); Anastacia (Freak of Nature); Patrizio Buanne (Patrizio); Andraé Crouch (The Journey); Harold Faltermeyer (Copout); Josh Groban (All That Echoes); Taylor Hicks (Taylor Hicks); Carole King (A Holiday Carole); Evelyn "Champagne" King (Open Book); Mike Oldfield (Man on the Rocks); Barry Manilow (15 Minutes); Dave Stewart (The Ringmaster General and The Blackbird Diaries); Rod Stewart (Soulbook); Robbie Williams (Intensive Care); Incubus (Trust Fall (Side A), song "Dance Like You're Dumb").

 She is a featured vocalist for albums such as Inspiration: A Tribute to Nat King Cole by George Benson, I'll Take Romance by Steve Tyrell, The Last Ai by Ai and That's Life by Landau Eugene Murphy Jr. She has also provided vocals for soundtracks such as Dr. Seuss' The Lorax: Original Songs from the Motion Picture and Happy Feet Two (Soundtrack).